 A pull out cabinet is a great solution to utilize wasted space in the kitchen.
 Although our kitchen is a beautiful space, it isn’t overly functional; I knew we could do more to maximize the limited storage.
 The light bulb went off one day when I was surfing the net and found a base filler cabinet roll out.

-If you have filler strips in your kitchen, you can reclaim that wasted space and build a pull out cabinet into the space the filler occupies – with a gap as little as 3” as illustrated below.
-The inspiration shot below shows a pre-made unit used to store spices.
-With a little DIY magic, the sky is the limit with what you can do!
+If you have filler strips in your kitchen too, you can reclaim that wasted space and build a pull out cabinet into the space the filler occupies – with a gap as little as 3”.
+With some DIY magic, the sky is the limit with what you can do!

-Many of the ready made pull out cabinets I saw online had adjustable shelves, but we decided it would be simpler and faster to determine what we wanted to store and just build fixed shelves to the height we needed – the beauty of DIY’ing is customizing the size to your needs!
-We decided to store plastic containers on the top shelf (so we could stack them) and cooking oils on the bottom so went with only two shelves.
+Many of the ready made pull out cabinets online have adjustable shelves.
+But we decided it would be simpler and faster to determine what we wanted to store and just build fixed shelves to suit our needs.
+Indeed, the beauty of DIY’ing is customizing the size!
+We decided to store plastic containers on the top shelf (so we could stack them) and cooking oils on the bottom, so went with only two shelves.

-I’ve illustrated our dimensions below as a guide to help you find your own.
-Everyone’s situation will be different so I’ll walk you through some of the considerations we had keep in mind when Hubs built this.
+Ilustrated below is our dimensions as a guide to help you find your own.
+Everyone’s situation will be different so we’ll walk you through some of the considerations we had to keep in mind during the build.
 You will essentially be building a box with shelves mounted in between at whatever height you determine is best for the things you want to store.

 Prep Work and Steps